markbaas/atom-python-autopep8/README.md

 ### Install

-Make sure to have [autopep8](https://github.com/hhatto/autopep8) installed. [autopep8](https://github.com/hhatto/autopep8) installed can be installed running `pip install autopep8`
+Make sure to have [autopep8](https://github.com/hhatto/autopep8) installed.
+Install it by running `pip install autopep8`